Rice Farming: Business Plan And Guide For Beginners

 For commercial rice farming business, you also have to apply some chemical fertilizer for generating maximum yield.
 Although exact amount of fertilizers can vary from place to place.
 On average, you will need to apply around 50 kg Nitrogen, 12 kg Phosphorus and 12 kg Potash.
 Conduct a soil test before applying chemical fertilizers into it.
 And if possible consult with an agriculture specialist in your area for having good recommendation.

-Climate Requirements for Rice Farming
+Step 3.
+Consider The Climate Requirements For Rice Farming

 Rice plants can be grown in a wide variety of climatic conditions.
 They can also be grown under widely varying conditions of altitude, and they can be cultivated as high as 3000 meter above sea level.